 To encourage the formation of Residents Associations on permanent residential park home sites in Scotland in accordance with the Mobile Homes (Written Statement) (Scotland) Regulations 2013.

 To assist individual park home residents with the above, where no local Association exists.

 To promote best practice and encourage park home lifestyle as a permanent residential option in accordance with the Mobile Homes Acts as they apply in Scotland.

 We are just building our website now but please keep coming back for information on Park Home living, guidance in setting up a residents association, Park Home Law in Scotland, frequently asked questions, advice on park home matters and most of all the current park home news.
 Also, click on our sponsors aside for links to further information.

 IF YOU HAVE AN ENQUIRY ABOUT PARK HOME LIVING IN GENERAL, OR PARK HOME RESIDENTS ASSOCIATONS IN PARTICULAR, EMAIL US AT

-MEMBERSHIP OF SCOPHRA IS OPEN TO CONSTITUTED RESIDENTS ASSOCIATIONS ON RESIDENTIAL PARK HOME ESTATES IN SCOTLAND.
-FOR JOINING INFORMATION CONTACT US FROM OUR FEEDBACK PAGE ABOVE -
+MEMBERSHIP OF SCOPHRA IS OPEN TO CONSTITUTED RESIDENTS ASSOCIATIONS AND INDIVIDUALS LIVING ON RESIDENTIAL PARK HOME ESTATES IN SCOTLAND.
+FOR JOINING INFORMATION CONTACT US FROM OUR CONTACT PAGE ABOVE -